webgpu/webgpufundamentals/webgpu/lessons/webgpu-wgsl.md

 Above, `b`, `c`, and `d` are all the same.
 They are all a `vec2<f32>(3, 1)`.

-You can also repeat elements
+You can also repeat elements.

 ```wgsl
 let a = vec4<f32>(1, 2, 3, 4);